 If you looking for a luxurious breakfast spot then DOCs Cafe is the place to be.

-Situated in Egerton Road, it looked like a hotel when you walk through the hallway into the beautiful courtyard but realised it’s actually also an accommodation establishment.
+Nestled along Egerton Road, the cafe seems like a hotel when walking through the hallway into a beautiful courtyard.
+However, it’s actually an accommodation establishment as well.

-They are known for their exquisite coffees so take advantage of trying out their wide coffee variety.
-The menu serves breakfast, light lunches and, yummy desserts so spend the whole day there.
+Known for their exquisite coffees, make sure to take advantage of trying out their wide coffee selection.
+The menu serves breakfast, light lunches, and yummy desserts so spend the whole day there.